Office Hours: Tuesdays, 1-3 or by appointment. (Please email me to make a request.)

-Among her many honors and awards, Cohen has been a fellow of the Guggenheim Foundation, the National Endowment for the Humanities, the American Council of Learned Societies, and the Radcliffe Institute.
-She is a member of the American Academy of Arts and Sciences.
-In 2001, she served as president of the Urban History Association.
-During the 2007–2008 academic year, Cohen taught at Oxford as the Harold Vyvyan Harmsworth Professor of American History.
-Cohen received her undergraduate degree from Princeton University and her master’s and doctorate in American history from the University of California, Berkeley.
+Among many awards and honors, Cohen has been a fellow of the Guggenheim Foundation, the National Endowment for the Humanities, the American Council of Learned Societies, and the Radcliffe Institute for Advanced Study.
+She is an elected member of the American Academy of Arts and Sciences.
+She was the Harold Vyvyan Harmsworth Professor of American History at Oxford during 2007-8 and she is a former president of the Urban History Association.
+Before joining the Harvard faculty, Cohen served in the history departments at Carnegie Mellon University and New York University.
+Cohen received her MA and Ph.D. from the University of California Berkeley and her A.B. from Princeton University.

 35 Quincy Street